How the Universe Becomes Self-Aware

 3.2 Time as Construction

 Time, as we normally understand it, is not a feature of reality-as-it-is.
 It is the primary architecture of the thought world.
-The thought world is time-or rather, time is what the thought world generates in order to exist at all.
+The thought world is time - or rather, time is what the thought world generates in order to exist at all.

-What we call 'past' is long-term storage of perception, re-presented in imagination.
-What we call 'future' is scenario projection and manipulation in imagination.
-Both occur within presence-they are virtual operations happening now.
-But we don't see this.
-We blend them together with the singular present and call the whole construction 'time'-and then wonder why time is so philosophically confusing.
+What we call ‘past’ is long-term storage of perception, re-presented in imagination.
+What we call ‘future’ is scenario projection and manipulation in imagination.
+Both occur within presence - they are virtual operations happening now.
+But we don’t see this.
+We blend them together with the singular present and call the whole construction ‘time’ - and then wonder why time is so philosophically confusing.

 It is precisely because we jumble this all up that the thought world entraps us.
-We don't correctly recognise past as storage and future as projection.
+We don’t correctly recognise past as storage and future as projection.
 We treat them as real dimensions we move through.
-This confusion is the trap.

 3.3 Working Memory as the Generator of Time

-Working memory does not merely enable temporal thinking-it generates the experience of time itself.
+Working memory does not merely enable temporal thinking - it generates the experience of time itself.

 Animals with minimal working memory live in something closer to the eternal now.
 They have perception, but minimal past/future construction.
 They respond to what is; they do not elaborate what was or might be.
 The tap is barely open.

 Humans, with expanded working memory, can sustain elaborate temporal constructions.
 We can hold the past in mind, project multiple futures, compare scenarios, plan across decades.
-Our working memory is vast-and so our experience of time is vast.
+Our working memory is vast - and so our experience of time is vast.
 We live in a temporal mansion where other creatures inhabit a single room.

-This suggests that the 'expansion of working memory' in human evolution didn't just enable more complex thinking-it created time as an experiential dimension.
+This suggests that the ‘expansion of working memory’ in human evolution didn’t just enable more complex thinking - it created time as an experiential dimension.
 Time, subjectively, is what working memory produces.
-The larger the working memory, the more elaborate the temporal construction, the more 'real' time seems.
+The larger the working memory, the more elaborate the temporal construction, the more ‘real’ time seems.

 3.4 The Real/Virtual Distinction